LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - Bvr supports Egd due to interest in forming a bond between the two ruling families
 - VD comes to Brokvar and an affair begins between him and Nella
 - During the war's second year, LuM receives aid from Rwch breaking the terms of the peace treaty between Rwch & Bvr
-- The current ruler Nella, in a bid to end the war enacts a similar display of power as her descenda
+- The current ruler Nella, in a bid to end the war enacts a similar display of power as her descendant, obliterating the capital of Rwch
+- In retalliation

 ## Book 1: Infection
 - [ ] Fight the Talus